idokraicer/AdvancedProgramming-ex3/ReadMe.txt

 This project is about managing Jerries instance.
-The project is divided into two parts:
+The project is divided into 3 parts:
-First part is about managing the Jerry, which is done by the Jerry.c Second part is about managing all the Jerries, which is done by the ManageJerries.c
+First part is about managing the Jerry, which is done by the Jerry.c Second part is about managing the Jerry instances, which is done by the ADT's in the various files.
+Third part is about managing all the Jerries in the JerryBoree, which is done by the JerryBoree.c using the ADT's.

 There are plenty of planets in every dimension, and each dimension has its own Planets.
 Each Jerry is defined by his Origin (as the Dimension and the Planet),